ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

    export BIND_ADD=/var     # Gaea-c6

-Build executables using devbuild.sh script, in a similar way as described in  :ref:`Building Executables <BuildExecutables>`, except placing binaries into the ``./bin`` directory.
+Build executables using devbuild.sh script, in a similar way as described in  :ref:`Building Executables <BuildExecutables>`, except placing binaries into the ``bin`` directory.
-This is the essential difference, as the default ./exec/ directory where the SRW App expects to find binaries will be set up to contain wrappers for the actual binaries.
+This is the essential difference, as the default ``exec`` directory where the SRW App expects to find binaries will be set up to contain wrappers for the actual binaries.

 .. code-block:: console